hugoalh/nacl-es/README.md

 An ECMAScript module for [NaCl](https://nacl.cr.yp.to/) / [TweetNaCl](https://tweetnacl.cr.yp.to/) high-security cryptographic library.

-This is a modified edition of the [TweetNaClJS](https://github.com/dchest/tweetnacl-js) which aim for:
+This is a modified edition of the [TweetNaCl JS](https://github.com/dchest/tweetnacl-js) which with ECMAScript and TypeScript.

-- ECMAScript
-- TypeScript first

 ## 🎯 Targets